About the Circle

 In all, over 100 women joined Women of Vision in 2018, raising the most money to date.
 The Annual Event serves as the time for members to join together to decide, by vote, which project to fund with their collective gift.
 It is always a hard decision, and this year was no exception.
 View the 2018 projects for consideration.

-The women voted to use their 2018 investment to fund a 3-in-1 project, which includes installing blue phones, purchasing a Bisonmobile, and establishing a WOV endowment.
+The women voted to use their 2018 investment to fund a 2-in-1 project, which included installing blue phones and establishing a WOV endowment.

 The blue phones were an SGA (Student Government Association) Initiative and include installing safety phones in strategic areas on campus that will automatically connect to emergency services when picked up.
-The Bisonmobile is an OBU-decaled vehicle that will be used for recruiting events and activities, a fun way to market the OBU name.
 The Women of Vision endowment will be established to award scholarships to students each year that will impact their ability to experience an OBU education.
-Though unrelated, these projects are all important and will greatly and positively enhance the OBU experience.
+Though unrelated, these projects are important and will greatly and positively enhance the OBU experience.

 2017 Annual Event